bopopescu/Python_Personal_Projects/zip_file_or_folder/README.md

-This script intends to compact a file , a list of them or a folder in .zip format

-This script looks for files from a specific date, if the date is not specified then the current date will be the default Then, the it will zip the files all toget with the name given as a parameter
+This script intends to compress every file in the directory passed as an argument by creating a file for each day, deciding the last modified date / creation date of the file